 - There is plenty of free public parking west of Southwest Gardener at 400 and 444 West Camelback Rd.
 Additional free public parking across Camelback to the south.

 - Don’t want to drive?
 Take the Light Rail!
 It lets off at the Central Avenue/Camelback Park-and-Ride, which has hundreds of free parking spaces across the street from Southwest Gardener.

 Workshops & Events

-Saturday, September 9, 10:30 a.m.
+Saturday, February 24, 10:30 a.m.
 SOLD OUT.
-There was so much interest and creativity creating dog portraits this summer we’re going to expand and help you make collage portraits for any critter you love.
+This was a breakout hit workshop in 2017 and we’re still getting requests for it, so it’s back on the schedule.
+Come make a collage portrait for any critter you love.
 Learn to use torn and cut paper – magazine pages, maps, sheet music, etc – to create a strikingly realistic portrait of your favorite pet.
 There is no drawing skill needed for this project.
-Please bring an 8” by 10” photo of your favorite pet – you can print one at home right from your computer or take a photo to a copy center such as FedEx/Kinko’s or Staples and they can enlarge the photo for you.
+You will need to bring an 8” by 10” photo of your favorite pet – you can print one at home from your computer or take a photo to a copy center such as FedEx/Kinko’s or Staples and have one enlarged.
 From that large print, we will show you how to use all kinds of paper to create a portrait that catches your “baby’s” true personality.
 This is a six-hour workshop.
 SIGN UP NOW.